Camtasia

 Camtasia (/kæmˈteɪʒə/; formerly Camtasia Studio and Camtasia for Mac) is a software suite, created and published by TechSmith, for creating and recording video tutorials and presentations via screencast (screen recording), or via a direct recording plug-in to Microsoft PowerPoint.
 Other multimedia recordings (microphone, webcam and system audio) may be recorded at the same time or added separately (like background music and narration/voice tracks).
 Camtasia is available in English, French, German, Japanese, Portuguese, Spanish and Chinese versions.
+The Camtasia software suite includes the Camtasia Editor (a desktop recorder/video editor for mac and windows) which is further described in this article, Camtasia Audiate (an AI audio editor and AI generative content), Camtasia online (a free online screen recorder), and Camtasia Assets (a free/paid stock content library).

 Features

 The features are structured around the three main steps of the program workflow: recording, editing and export/sharing.

-The first step is to record a video (from a specific region or fullscreen) with Camtasia Recorder.
-Multi-display configurations are supported.

-The second step is to edit the recorded video in Camtasia, adding transitions and annotations with its editing features and effects, such as cursor effects and visual effects.

-The third step is to export the produced video as a local file (MP4 or other file type), or to upload it to a media or file-sharing platform such as YouTube or Google Drive.

 Camtasia Recorder

 In Camtasia Recorder, users can start and stop recording with shortcuts at any time, at which point the recording is halted, and Camtasia Recorder can render the input that has been captured into the TREC format.
 The TREC file can be saved to disk or directly imported into the Camtasia component for editing.
 Camtasia Recorder allows audio (and webcam) recording while screen recording is in progress, so the presenter can capture live narration during a tutorial or presentation.
 Camtasia also supports dubbing in other audio tracks or voiceover during post-capture editing.
 Windows users may also install an add-in for Microsoft PowerPoint that will allow them to initiate recording of a presentation from within PowerPoint itself.